dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 # Phase 2: validation

+per thread main loop:
-per thread: repeat
+repeat {
     # if available, steal the next validation task
     j := nextValidation.increment()
     if j <= n, validate TXj
-until nextValidation > n and no task is still running
+} until nextValidation > n and no task is still running

 validation of TXj:
+{
     re-read TXj read-set
     if read-set differs from original read-set of the latest TXj execution re-execute TXj
         nextValidation.setMin(j+1)
+}
 ```